Azure/azure-sdk-for-js/sdk/test-utils/recorder/README.md

 > We'll make sure this doesn't happen in the [Securing sensitive data](#securing-sensitive-data) example.

-To add recorded tests, feel free to extend this file with as many subsequent `it()` calls as you need, each one of them is going to end up in their appropriate file.
+To add recorded tests, feel free to extend this file with as many subsequent `it()` calls as you need.
+Any HTTP request in these tests will be added to the recordings.

 ```typescript
   beforeEach(async function() {